allegroai/clearml-docs/docs/clearml_serving/clearml_serving.md

    ```

 :::note
-Any model that registers with "Triton" engine will run the pre/post processing code on the Inference service container,
+Any model that registers with Triton engine will run the pre/post processing code on the Inference service container,
 and the model inference itself will be executed on the Triton Engine container.
 :::